fooof-tools/fooof/doc/reference.rst

 `Parameterizing Neural Power Spectra <https://doi.org/10.1101/299859>`_.

 This link currently leads to a preprint, on biorxiv.
-The paper is currently under review, and this link will be updated to the accepted journal version when available/
+The paper is currently under review, and this link will be updated to the accepted journal version when available.

 The paper reports on the method, and include simulation work and example analyses and applications.
 The code for the simulations and applications is all indexed and available